 Empowers leadership based on individual styles, self-awareness, and authenticity rather than “one right way” of leadership.

-Creates a strong cohort of leaders and enduring professional relationships in an alumni network.
+Creates a strong cohort of leaders and enduring professional relationships within a global network of close to 1600 alumni.

 Faculty comes from top ranking institutions including the USC Marshall School of Business and the Peter F. Drucker and Masatoshi Ito Graduate School of Management at Claremont Graduate University.
 Faculty members incorporate museum case studies and hands-on exercises in their curricula that draw upon current events and trends, blend theory with best practices, and that are applicable to issues in the visual arts.
 Guest speakers include strategists, thought leaders, and executives from the museum field and Los Angeles area art museums.